-Aside from a weekly counseling session, during those 3-4 years I was intuitively guided to certain activities, books, and people that helped me better understand myself and my perception, as well as the changes taking place from within.
+During those 3-4 years, I was intuitively guided to certain activities, books, and people that helped me better understand myself and my perception, as well as the unusual experiences and changes happening.
 Of the different places I’d go to, to feel and observe the energy, churches were some of my favorite.
 I just sat there, not really listening to the preacher (that’s never been my thing), with my eyes closed to feel what was going on.
 I sensed the pain and faith of those around me, and also saw how we were all slowly but equally showered with light and love.

 Most people entered the church with a heavy, dark, fuzzy energy, but also open and receptive to divine grace, and although the energy in the church was already bright to begin with, during the service it became even purer and stronger; then everyone would leave much lighter and clearer.
 It almost felt like an energy car wash!
 This is exactly what daily meditation does to you.